JuniJoo/GRF_MV/README.md

 Please consider reading the [paper](assets/GRF_MV_Ground_Reaction_Force_Estimation_from_Monocular_Video.pdf) for more details.

 ## Acknowledgements
 We would like to thank the authors of HybrIK-X and GroundLink for their work and making it available to the public.
-We would also like to thank the Hyung Jin Chang and Esha Dasgupta for providing the resources and support for this project.
+We would also like to thank Hyung Jin Chang and Esha Dasgupta for providing the resources and support for this project.

 ## Citation
 If you find this work useful, please consider citing: